8ta4/say/DONTREADME.md

 And I couldn't do it for you, because that would break [Homebrew's policy](https://docs.brew.sh/Homebrew-and-Python#:~:text=homebrew%20has%20a%20strict%20policy%20never%20to%20write%20stuff%20outside%20of%20the%20brew%20--prefix).

+## API Key

+I've chosen not to store the API key.
+This approach keeps the codebase simple and reduces potential security vulnerabilities.

+Designed for continuous operation, `say` ideally requires the API key to be entered just once.

 ## Transcription

 `say` taps into a powerful API that can transcribe speech accurately and fast. `say` doesn't reinvent the wheel.